 Portfolio Managers: David Berns, Chief Investment Officer of the Adviser; Michael Green, Managing Director and Chief Strategist of the Adviser; and Jeff Schwarte, Chief Equity Strategist of the Adviser serve as portfolio managers of the Fund.
 Dr. Berns has served the Fund as a portfolio manager since it commenced operations in September 2020.
 Mr. Green has served the Fund as a portfolio manager since April 2021.
-Mr. Schwarte has served the Fund as a portfolio manager since November 2024.
-Dr. Berns, Mr. Green and Mr. Schwarte are jointly and primarily responsible for the management of the Fund.
+Mr. Schwarte has served the Fund as a portfolio manager since April 2021.
+Mr. Schwarte has served the Fund as a portfolio manager since April 2021.
+Mr. Schwarte has served the Fund.